ruthprudence/ruthprudence/BIO.md

 Because I was self-taught, I did a lot of research online, finding the right parts that would work (pulleys, belts) and building a very loud, noisy, and operational generator.
 I also had a very marginal budget to work with.

-The generator consisted of a repurposed lawn mower engine bolted to a steel frame, with a pulley at the bottom of the lawnmower shafter connected via belt to an alternator also bolted down to the same steel frame (with its own press-fit pulley).
+The generator consisted of a repurposed lawn mower engine bolted to a steel frame, with a pulley at the bottom of the lawnmower shaft, connected via belt to an alternator also bolted down to the same steel frame (with its own press-fit pulley).

 I grounded the whole system by hammering a spike into the ground and connected it via jumper cables, and attached an inverter to the alternator so AC power was available (in case of blackouts).
 Of course, a lawnmower engine is very noisy!